-Residence Hall Policies and Procedures
+Residence Life Policies and Procedures

 It is strictly prohibited to install a private antenna to any University residence or building.
 It is also prohibited to “hijack” cable, TV, or telephone service for private use.

 Local service is provided in Bonaventure and Marian Hall student rooms; the residence hall floor lounges; the Student Union; McDonald, Rose Terrace, and Treacy House apartments; all apartments, and the theme houses.

 To secure a refund of the housing deposit, returning students who have submitted a housing contract and deposit and decide not to enroll or who enroll and elect not to live in the Viterbo University housing the following fall must notify the Director of Residence Life in writing by May 1st.

 Check In is supervised by the Residence Life Staff and is conducted according to a specific schedule of dates and times.
 When you check in, you will be given a room assignment, a key, a door card, and a room inventory to check the condition of the room.
 If an early arrival request is needed, please review the Early Arrival Request policy.